developer-zebra/developer-zebra-site/src/datawedge/6-5/guide/api/setconfig/index.md

 	}

 ### Set BDF processing
 Process Plug-ins manipulate the acquired data in a specified way before sending it to the associated app via the Output Plug-in.
-More [about BDF](../../guide/process/bdf).
+[About BDF](../../process/bdf).
+[About ADF](../../process/adf).

 	// Main bundle properties
 		Bundle bMain = new Bundle();